mpchadwick/mpchadwick.github.io/_posts/2017-10-13-what-you-lose-when-you-ignore-vendor-code.md

 date: October 13, 2017
 image:
 tags: [Thoughts]
+edits:
+  - date: December 20th, 2017
+    content: Updated to reflect an additional challenge I've been having recently with ignoring vendor code ("Vendor Code Is Not Browseable / Searchable In GitHub").
 ---

 It's more or less universally accepted as best practice to ignore "vendor" code from your project's source control.